Russian oil price cap, EU ban aim to limit Kremlin war chest

 The new EU sanctions led the Italian government to take temporary control of the Russian-owned ISAB refinery in Sicily last week.
 The government stopped short of nationalization but put the facility, where about 20% of Italy’s oil is refined, under receivership to protect 10,000 jobs linked to the refinery and its suppliers.

-AP reporters Raf Casert in Brussels, Aamer Madhani in Washington, Sheikh Saaliq in New Delhi and Colleen Barry in Milan contributed.
+AP reporters Raf Casert in Brussels, Sheikh Saaliq in New Delhi and Colleen Barry in Milan contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.